 Twelve months prior to the wedding may seem early, but trust us—it’s not.
 Wedding venues want customers to finalize their booking well in advance.
 You’ll want to lock down a location at least a year before your wedding date, if not longer.

-Selecting a venue is recommended before committing to a date.
+When organizing your wedding venue checklist, remember that selecting a venue is recommended before committing to a date.
 This is because couples may need to be flexible in order to fit the venue’s schedule.
 While this may vary between couples, people tend to have stronger opinions on the location, rather than the specific date (but hey, it’s your wedding).

 While your venue may have some sway when it comes to a date, couples typically choose the season for their wedding.
 It’s crucial to make this decision early in the process, as it will affect just about every other decision you make (eg. a beach wedding probably won’t be too fun in January).